VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 ## Meterpreter Shellcode
-In this step, we will create our meterpreter shellcode for the High-Level-Dropper poc with msfvenom in Kali Linux.
+In this step, we will create our meterpreter shellcode for the Win32-Dropper poc with msfvenom in Kali Linux.
 To do this, we will use the following command and create x64 staged meterpreter shellcode.
 <details>

 **kali>**